The Jewish tradition tells us, “Save one person... save the world.”

 As described in major newspapers nationwide, as well as in medical journals, women have not been included in the research on specific illnesses and therapies, even when the results have subsequently been used to treat them.
 Thus, research has failed to take into account biological differences.
 For example, the Multiple Risk Factor Intervention Trials, which studied coronary heart disease risk factors, and a research project on the value of aspirin as a preventive therapy for coronary disease were both based on a male-only study population.
 Yet research points out that more women than men die of heart disease annually in the U.S. and that women receive less aggressive treatment and are less likely to receive highly sophisticated procedures and operations for heart disease, even when they are as sick as men.

 Women are also affected by a host of other health-related issues which are not always viewed as such.
-These include the need for flexible work hours and family leave time, the availability of programs which provide relief to care-givers, as well as the availability of counseling concerning the full range of choices with regard to reproductive rights.
+These include the need for flexible work hours and family leave time, the availability of programs that provide relief to caregivers, as well as the availability of counseling concerning the full range of choices with regard to reproductive rights.

 The National Federation of Temple Sisterhoods has previously established commitment to equal rights and equal opportunity for all people.
 NFTS, therefore, calls upon all United States Sisterhoods to:

-Call for funding of programs which provide greater opportunities for gender-specific research in such areas as heart disease in women, fertility and infertility, breast/ovarian cancer, menopause, arthritis, osteoporosis, eating disorders, chemical dependency and women and children with HIV/AIDS.
+- Call for the funding of programs that provide greater opportunities for gender-specific research in such areas as heart disease in women, fertility and infertility, breast/ovarian cancer, menopause, arthritis, osteoporosis, eating disorders, chemical dependency, and women and children with HIV/AIDS.

-Advocate programs which inform the medical establishment of the specific needs of women, including testing and evaluation of pharmaceutical products and procedures with women’s needs in mind.
+- Advocate programs that inform the medical establishment of the specific needs of women, including testing and evaluation of pharmaceutical products and procedures with women’s needs in mind.

 Further, NFTS urges its affiliates worldwide to study and act upon these issues as applicable in their countries.